janis-commerce/database-dispatcher/README.md

     }
 */

-const myDBConnection = dispatcher.getDatabase('core'); // A new DBDriver instance is returned.
+const myDBConnection = DatabaseDispatcher.getDatabase('core'); // A new DBDriver instance is returned.

 let fields = myDBConnection.get(model, { item: 'sarasa' }); // should connect to db driver and return the items...

-dispatcher.clearCaches(); // cached connections and configs cleared.
+DatabaseDispatcher.clearCaches(); // cached connections and configs cleared.
 ```